So many consumers get their bills via email, we often forget that a large portion of people still opt for paper bills.

 We look for equipment that gives us that speed advantage, along with the quality and integrity our clients expect.”
 So far, the switch to inkjet for paper billing is paying off for KUBRA.

-Request your complimentary issue of Paper Matters magazine for more stories like KUBRA and how paper and printing plays an important role in creating everyday connections.
+This article is from the Fall 2020 Edition of Paper Matters Magazine.
+Request your complimentary issue here for more stories like this one about how paper and print play an important role in creating everyday connections.